probmods/chapters/inference-process.md

  (>= D 2)
  )
 ~~~~

 Notice that the time it takes for this program to run doesn't depend on the baserate.
 Unfortunately it does depend critically on the number of random choices in an execution history: the number of possible histories that must be considered grows exponentially in the number of random choices.
-This renders `exact-query` impractical for all but the simplest models.
+To see this try adding more random choices to the sum (following the pattern of `A`).
+The dependence on size of the execution space renders `exact-query` impractical for all but the simplest models.

 The AI literature is replete with other algorithms and techniques for dealing with conditional probabilistic inference, and several of these have been adapted into Church to give implementations of `query` that may be more efficient in various cases.
 (Though they vary in efficiency, each of these implementations is universal: given enough time it samples from the appropriate conditional distribution for a Church query over any Church model.)
 One implementation that we will often use is based on the *Metropolis Hastings* algorithm, a form of *Markov chain Monte Carlo* inference.
 For background on MH and MCMC, see the excellent introductions by David MacKay ([Chapter 29](http://www.inference.phy.cam.ac.uk/mackay/itprnn/ps/356.384.pdf) and [30](http://www.inference.phy.cam.ac.uk/mackay/itprnn/ps/387.412.pdf) of Information Theory, Inference, and Learning Algorithms) or [Radford Neal](http://www.cs.utoronto.ca/~radford/review.abstract.html).